Universality and the circular law for sparse random matrices: Proof of Lemma Proof of Lemma 3.3

-Then, with probability $1-O(\epsilon_1)$ we have
+Then with probability $1-O(\varepsilon_1)$ we have

-so long as $\delta\le \frac{\epsilon_2}{40 \log(1/\epsilon_2)}$. \end{lemma}
+so long as $\delta\le\frac{\varepsilon_2}{40 \log(1/\varepsilon_2)}$. \end{lemma}

-The main step in this proof is applying Lemma~\ref{KrishLem}, whereas in the analogous step in the non-sparse case, \cite{TVuK2008} uses a result of Dozier and Silverstein \cite{DSilverstein2007}, which proves almost sure convergence of the relevant distributions (rather than convergence in probability, which is the limit of Lemma~\ref{KrishLem}).
-It would be interesting to see if a sparse analog of \cite{DSilverstein2007} is possible, especially since this might provide a way to remove the hypothesis requiring that the real and complex parts be independent, and it might further be one of the necessary components to proving a universality result for sparse random matrices with almost sure convergence instead of convergence in probability.
+The main step in this proof is applying Lemma~\ref{KrishLem}, whereas in the analogous step in the nonsparse case,~\cite{TVuK2008} uses a result of Dozier and Silverstein~\cite{DSilverstein2007}, which proves almost sure convergence of the relevant distributions (rather than convergence in probability, which is the limit of Lemma~\ref{KrishLem}).
+It would be interesting to see if a sparse analog of~\cite{DSilverstein2007} is possible, especially as it might be a step toward proving a universality result for sparse random matrices with almost sure convergence instead of convergence in probability.\vadjust{\goodbreak} \begin{pf*}{Proof of Lemma~\ref{Lmedt}} Using~\cite{TVuK2008}, Lemma A.1, and the upper bound on $\delta$, it is possible to show that